hasantkbs/Talkive/README.md

 # Talkive

-Talkive is a multilingual application designed to help users learn and practice languages through two main features: Writing and Talking.
-The application currently supports **English, Turkish, and Spanish**.
+Talkive is a multilingual AI backend designed to power language-learning applications.
+It provides conversational AI and text-to-speech capabilities for **English, Turkish, and Spanish**.

--   **Write Mode:** Analyzes user-written text to identify and correct grammatical errors in the selected language.
--   **Talk Mode:** Acts as a conversational partner, providing real-time responses and feedback.

 ## Setup